choresh/nestjs-query-simple/examples/demo-app/README.md

       }
     }
     ```
-* Use the IDE's commands in order to implement the required inherited methods.
-* Fix the generated methods:
-  - Delete the 'throw' statements.
-  - Add 'async' indication before the metod names.
-  - Move the methods under the constructor,
-  - Wrap the methods with region start/end statements (the start should seen like `// #region DB Event Handlers`).
 5. Fix your new `resolver`:
 * Replace entire content of your new `resolver` file with this content:
     ```